TEXT-Fitch assigns FADE's series 3 tap 'BBB(EXP)' expected rating

 FADE bonds are backed by the outstanding electricity tariff deficit credit rights in Spain that have not yet been securitised through other securitisation platforms, and is able to issue different series of bonds up to the current programme limit of EUR22bn subject to certain conditions in the programme documents.
 Each series can have different terms, such as different maturity dates and interest rates.
 However, it is a condition under the programme documentation that all the bonds issued are fully guaranteed by the Spanish government.

-FADE has a total EUR16.98bn of bonds outstanding to date.
-This will increase to EUR17.07bn after the series 3 tap issuance, which is expected to take place on 26 February 2013.
+FADE has a total EUR16.75bn of bonds outstanding to date.
+This will increase to EUR16.90bn after the series 3 tap issuance, which is expected to take place on 18 February 2013.

 The agency understands that the tap issuance on Series 3 is intended to be used for the acquisition of new tariff deficit claims.